PROTECT OUR POLLINATORS HABITAT FUND

 Grants range from $500 to $2000

 The grant cycle launches in the late winter with award decisions advised by our collaborative team of experts.
-Grant recipients will be expected to provide a simple report and project photos at one, two, and three years of implementation and to collaborate with us to tell the project story.
-Please see below for additional criteria and funding requirements.
+Grant recipients will be expected to provide a simple report and project photos at two and three years of implementation and to collaborate with us to tell the project story.
+Please read on for additional criteria and funding requirements.

 Justice & Equity component – loss of biodiversity disproportionately impacts marginalized communities